pjritee/pl_search/README.md

 ## Example Usage

-To illustrate the usage of the module we work through a constraint handling solution to finding 3x3 magic squares.
+To illustrate the use of the module we work through a constraint handling solution to finding NxN magic squares.
 The program described here is supplied in `examples/magic_squares.py`.

 The first step is to import the module: